 It’s up to you to define when your “holiday year” starts and ends.
 Some companies make it calendrical, starting in January and ending in December.
-Others prefer to align their holiday year with the financial year, so that it starts and ends each April.
+Others prefer to align their holiday year with the financial year so that it starts and ends each April.

-For employees who join or leave part-way through the holiday year, their entitlement should be based on the amount of time they have actually worked for you.
+For employees who join or leave part-way through the holiday year, their entitlement should be based on the amount of time they have worked for you.

 For an employee starting part-way through the year, calculate their holiday entitlement from the day they join.
 If your holiday year starts on January 1, and they join you on April 1, their holiday entitlement will be based on the period running from April 1 to December 31.
 This will be 9/12 of a full year’s holiday allowance.
-So if they’re a full-time member of staff and they’re entitled to 28 days’ paid leave each year, this employee who starts on April 1 will be entitled to 21 days’ paid leave.
+So, if they’re a full-time member of staff and they’re entitled to 28 days’ paid leave each year, this employee who starts on April 1 will be entitled to 21 days’ paid leave.

 Similarly, if an employee leaves part-way through the holiday year, their entitlement will be based on the period from your holiday year start date up to their leaving date.
-So if your holiday year starts on January 1, and an employee leaves on April 1, they’ll be entitled to 3/12 of their full year’s holiday allowance.
-If they’re a full-time member of staff who’s entitled to 28 days’ paid leave each year, an employee who leaves on April 1 will have accrued 7 days’ paid leave.
+Again, if your holiday year starts on January 1, and an employee leaves on April 1, they’ll be entitled to 3/12 of their full year’s holiday allowance.
+If they’re a full-time member of staff who’s entitled to 28 days paid leave each year, an employee who leaves on April 1 will have accrued 7 days’ paid leave.

 Paid leave and holidays are supposed to be good things.
 They offer a chance for employees to relax and unwind, ready to return to work after sickness refreshed and renewed.